-- The I-20/DS-2019 form is a certificate of eligibility for non-immigrant student status for those who wish to study in the United States.
-It is imperative to submit all required documentation for I-20/DS-2019 issuance.
-You will experience a delay in receiving your I-20/DS-2019 if all documents are not received in a timely manner.
-The I-20/DS-2019 form and your letter of acceptance must be taken to the U.S. Embassy or consulate when you apply for a visa.
+- The I-20 form is a certificate of eligibility for non-immigrant student status for those who wish to study in the United States.
+It is imperative to submit all required documentation for I-20 issuance.
+You will experience a delay in receiving your I-20 if all documents are not received in a timely manner.
+The I-20 form and your letter of acceptance must be taken to the U.S. Embassy or consulate when you apply for a visa.

-- International students who satisfy the following conditions require an I-20/DS-2019 form:
+- International students who satisfy the following conditions require an I-20 form:

-Students who are currently studying in the United States on a student visa (F-1 or J-1) in high school, college or an English language program; or
+Students who are currently studying in the United States on a student visa (F-1) in high school, college or an English language program; or

-Students who intend to enter the United States with a student visa (F-1 or J-1).
+Students who intend to enter the United States with a student visa (F-1).

 Been admitted to Benedictine University.

-Supplied at the time of application, or shortly thereafter, all necessary financial documentation (including your Confidential Financial Statement of Support) to the Benedictine University Enrollment Center.
+Supplied at the time of application, or shortly thereafter, all necessary financial documentation (including your Confidential Financial Statement of Support) to the Benedictine University Mesa Enrollment.

 Your sponsor must submit an original letter from their financial institution stating the amount of funds available in the account(s) that will be used to sponsor you.
 Funds must be documented in U.S. dollars, translated into English and must be issued within the last six months.

-- Yes, there is a fee of $200 for the I-20 and a fee of $180 for the DS-2019, but it is payable to the Student and Exchange Visitor Program (SEVP), not Benedictine University.
+- Yes, there is a fee of $200 for the I-20 and is payable to the Student and Exchange Visitor Program (SEVP), not Benedictine University.
 The SEVIS I-901 fee is mandated by the U.S. Congress to support the program office and the automated system that keeps track of students and exchange visitors and ensures that they maintain their status while in the United States.
-Each student or exchange visitor issued an initial Form I-20 or DS-2019 on or after September 1, 2004, is responsible for paying this fee to the Student and Exchange Visitor Program (SEVP).
+Each student or exchange visitor issued an initial Form I-20 on or after September 1, 2004, is responsible for paying this fee to the Student and Exchange Visitor Program (SEVP).
 For additional information, please view the U.S. Department of State website at http://www.state.gov

-- Send an email to the Office of International Programs and Services (IPS) to confirm your acceptance of Benedictine University's offer of admission.
+- Send an email to the International Student Services (ISS) to confirm your acceptance of Benedictine University Mesa's offer of admission.